-Our adults have definitely been socialized with other dogs - dachshunds, that is, and the big guard dogs we keep - but we don't have cats, birds, ferrets, or other pet-type animals (or children).
-We do have deer, elk, goats and horses wandering near the dog-yards, and had a couple of pigs that kept the rattlesnakes at bay, so the doxies are used to seeing some other critters from a distance.
+Our adults have definitely been socialized with other dogs - dachshunds, that is, and the big guard dogs we keep - but we don't have cats, birds, ferrets, or other pet-type animals.
+We do have deer, elk, goats and horses wandering near the dog-yards, some penned poultry, and a few pigs that keep the rattlesnakes at bay, so the doxies are used to seeing some other critters from a distance.
 Dachshunds are natural and compulsive hunters, so if you have cats, any rodents, chickens or cage-birds, snakes, turtles, or other little things like that, you might take that into consideration when adopting an adult that sees any other species than itself - and within its reach - as being "fair game."
 If you want a dachshund that will get along with "prey" animals, please adopt a very young dog and bring it up with the other critter(s)!
 Even then, be aware that its hunting instinct is always present and can still pop out unexpectedly.

 These dogs all come with their health record, will be up-to-date on vaccinations and worming, and if they've recently had pups, they will be weaned before Mom can go home.
 We do not send the adults' AKC registration papers with them after they've been spayed/neutered - those stay with our permanent records.
 Our adults have all been micro-chipped already, and that registration will be transferred to you.

 Our adult dogs have only known love all their lives, are all crate-trained, have never worn collars or harnesses, are not leash-trained, and are not housebroken because we're just not set up for all that, but most learn and adapt very readily.
 They all have doggy-doors between their indoor and outdoor pens, so they will easily adapt to your system if they watch your other pets use a doggy door or ask to go outside.